salihkes/Metaversum-Salihanum/README.md

 ## 🌟 Origin Story

+The passion and grounds for myself (salih1, known as salihkes on Github) on creating a personal digital space (now coined as a metaverse) originate in December of 2009 with the discovery that it was indeed possible to create your own experiences within the ROBLOX platform that I had joined september of the same year.
+Having built multiple experiences with immersive worlds with lore behind them, most noticably Polandball Roleplay, I couldnt just top there.
+I wanted to build my digital space where people could just enter in any method, let it be a standard computer, or a virtual reality glass.
+ROBLOX provided all these, despite having discovred Godot by 2020-2021, I continued with the platform.

-This project was born out of necessity and creative freedom.
-After ROBLOX got banned in Turkey in August 2024 (due to child safety concerns by the Turkish government) and before that, following some community dramas that led to my exile from the ROBLOX Countryballs community, I decided to build my own virtual space.
-Rather than depend on external platforms that can disappear overnight, I created a foundation for a personal metaverse where I have complete control over the experience.
-I was imagining this since 2020, and now, I have done it.
+This changed, in 2024.
+First of all; ROBLOX got banned in Turkey in August 2024 (due to child safety concerns by the Turkish government), My violent overthrowal and exile from varios Discord ROBLOX communities from 2020 ranging to 2024 didnt help with my situation either (This README will not focus on who is right nor self-defense)

+It was time; I had already made various Godot Projects before such as OpenPolandballRoleplay (https://github.com/salihkes/OpenPolandballRoleplay) before.
+But now; It was time to act as if there was an existential crisis.
+I had literally no digital representation.

+This projects aims to not only fix that by providing a ground/base to build upon, but potentionally help you the reader (if you aren't salih1/salihkes) as well.
+My goal is simple; Finish the project, release the game on a dedicated website, release the entire code under AGPL v3 on Github.

+**Target Release Date**: I am planning to release this project to the public on September 19, 2025 (16th anniversary of me joining ROBLOX) as the day is pretty significant to me.

+This project will not just let my digital presence flourish where I and my community upholds each other, rather than repeating many of the mistakes I did in Polandball Roleplay.

+No, I want this project to help you potentionally achieve this as well, with same quality.
+This is one of many reasons for why I am opting for open-sourcing the code, humanity/the people must uphold and raise&nurture each other.

 ## 🎮 Features

 ### Dual Character System
-- **Humanoid Morph**: Traditional avatar with accessories (Antlers, HeadType2, etc.)
+- **Humanoid Morph**: Traditional avatar with support for numereous accessories, this is identical to the traditional ROBLOX humanoid including animations
-- **Countryball Morph**: Spherical character with emotions and outline effects
+- **Countryball Morph**: Spherical character with emotions and outline effects, and a flag as a base.
+This is very similar to ROBLOX Countryball games and has animations of its own
-- **Dynamic Transformation**: Switch between morphs using `/transform humanoid` or `/transform countryball`
+- **Dynamic Transformation**: Switch between morphs using `/transform humanoid` or `/transform countryball`.
+This setting is persistent and is remembered across sessions unless you change back
-- **Custom Textures**: User-specific textures for both character types
+- **Custom Textures**: User-specific textures for both character types, so you have the freedom of creative expression

 ### Immersive Experience
-- **Full VR Support**: Complete OpenXR integration with Quest Pro controller models and spatial tracking
+- **Full VR Support**: Complete OpenXR integration.
+This project was built to support both traditional and virtual reality modes.
+I am still trying to figure out Microphone in Godot though (see relevant section)
-- **Spatial Voice Chat**: 3D positional audio with real-time microphone streaming and room-based voice rooms
+- **Spatial Voice Chat**: 3D positional audio with real-time microphone streaming and room-based voice rooms.
+This is achieved by a Python script until I figure out how Godot handles this
 - **Live TV Streaming**: PVM (Professional Video Monitor) system for streaming live content via Python scripts
 - **Real-time Multiplayer**: Dual WebSocket architecture with live player synchronization
 - **Custom Accessories**: Wearable items system (Antlers, HeadType2) with dynamic attachment
-- **Dynamic Environment**: Custom sky shaders, water effects, atmospheric lighting, and day/night cycles
+- **Dynamic Environment**: Custom sky shaders, water effects, atmospheric lighting, adjustable graphics depending on your device (you can manually override it if you want to), and day/night cycles (this can be disabled)

-### Media & Streaming
-- **PVM System**: Professional Video Monitor for live TV/media streaming within the metaverse
-- **RetroArch Integration**: Support for retro gaming content streaming
-- **Multi-format Support**: DirectMedia, Desktop capture, M3U8 streams, VLC integration
-- **Real-time Audio**: 48kHz/16-bit spatial audio with low-latency streaming

 ### Technical Architecture
 - **Godot Engine 4 Frontend**: 3D world rendering, OpenXR VR integration, spatial audio